tomgazit/University-Material-Manager/README.md

 ## Motivation

 Tel Aviv University is known for its very poor effort for sharing study material across students.
-So, instead of using Dropbox or other file sharing services - I've developed a dedicated Web Platform for Uploading, Sharing, and Ranking Study Materials which every student can upload and view.
+So, instead of using Dropbox or other file sharing services - I've developed a university-dedicated Web Platform for Uploading, Sharing, and Ranking Study Materials which every student can use.

 ## Installation